-At AquaMobile we get a lot of questions about when their child should start learning how to swim and how long the swim lesson length should be.
-Learning how to swim is a challenging yet rewarding part of a child’s life.
-They not only learn the fundamentals of swimming and exercise, but can build confidence and learn to accomplish goals at a young age.
-We’ll break it down and give you the answers to this topic.
+At AquaMobile, we get a lot of questions from parents.
+Most wonder when their children should start learning to swim and how long lessons should be.
+Learning how to swim is a challenging and rewarding part of a child’s life.
+Swimming and exercise can build confidence and teach children how to accomplish goals at a young age.
+Here are the answers to your most asked questions!

 How Early Can My Child Start To Swim?

-Infants can start learning how to swim as early as 3 months however, it’s recommended to wait until 6 months.
-Infants from 6-18 months old can develop their comfort of being in and out of the water with the assistance of a parent.
-By 18 months, infants may begin to work independently in the water with a swim instructor.
-Learning to swim at a young age is very beneficial to your child as it helps with cognitive function and brain development.
+Infants can start learning to swim as early as 3 months, but it is recommended to wait until 6 months.
+Infants 6-18 months old can develop comfort in the water with the help of a parent.
+By 18 months, infants can start working independently in the water with a swim instructor.
+Swimming at a young age helps with cognitive function and brain development.

 How Long Should A Swim Lesson Be?

-The best swim lesson length depends on how old the child is and their learning style.
-We’ll get into what the optimal swim lesson length should be depending on the age of the child:
+Swim lesson length depends on how old the child is and their learning style.
+We break down the optimal swim lesson length for each age group!

 Swim Lesson Length for Infants (6-18 Months)

 Infant swim lessons should be around 30 minutes.
 Using fun activities makes learning to kick, splash and float as easy as 1-2-3.
 Songs and games get little swimmers to learn basic skills!
 Here are some of the ways our infant swim lessons stand out!